Mithrananthapuram Trimurti Temple: Temple complex

 Mithrananthapuram temple complex is near the Padmanabha Swamy temple, Thiruvananthapuram, the capital city of Kerala.
 Inside this compound there are temples dedicated to Shiva, Vishnu and Brahma.
+All deities are facing east.
 Though initially these were under the control of Padmanabha Swamy Temple, later temple complex became independent.
 The priests of Anantha Padmanabha Swamy temple stay in Mithrananda Puram.
 The Vedic pundits who assemble in Thiruvananthapuram once in 12 years for 'Murajapam'(a customary continuous chanting of vedic mantras), stay in this compound.

 The path inside the complex leads to the three temples.
 First there is a Vishnu temple with a Garuda statue just outside.
 The idol is in a standing posture and carries Conch, wheel, mace and lotus flower in his four hands.
 Ashtami Rohini, the birth day of Krishna is celebrated here.
 In front of the main granite idol is a small metallic one, which is believed to be the idol which was worshiped by Sage Vilwamangalam Swamiyar.

 Next to the Vishnu temple is the temple for Shiva.
 In the south western corner of this temple there is a Ganesha temple also.
 Maha Shivaratri is celebrated as the main festival in this temple.
 Vasordhara Homam the most sacred sacrifice to fire, scarifying dhara for the welfare of this entire society under the guidance of Brahmins.This sacred sacrifice is done during Shivaratri festival.
-Next to the temple is a temple for Nagaraja.
+Next to the Shiva temple is a temple for Nagaraja.

 Slightly behind the Vishnu temple is the Brahma temple.
-Temples of Brahma are very rare in India.The Brahma statue is made of stone and has only one head instead of the four.
+Temples of Brahma are very rare in India.
+The Brahma statue is made of stone, in sitting posture and has only one head instead of the four.
 Inside the Brahma temple, there is a small Ganesha temple along with his wives.
 The main form of worship in this Ganesha temple is to cover the idol with Appam.
 There is a belief that this temple for Brahma was consecrated here to ward off a Yakshi who was troubling everybody.
 Though in the initial days, women were not allowed in this temple, but now with some restrictions, they are allowed.

 The Mithrananthapuram temple complex includes the Mithrananthapuram tank, in which the priests of Padmanabhaswamy Temple are expected to bath each day before entering the temple.